Table of Contents:

 It depends.
 If your iced-over gutters are the only cause of your ice dam, removing them may help.
 However, it is mandatory to have gutters in most jurisdictions of North America.
 It may be wiser to replace your old gutters with those that are better suited to your climate.
 K-style steel gutters in a high gauge are a good choice.

-Besides, gutters are only part of your ice dam problem.
-Installing proper attic insulation is usually your best option to prevent ice dams.
+Besides, gutters are rarely the cause of your ice dam problem.
+Installing proper attic ventilation is usually your best option to prevent ice dams.

 There are a few other things you can do to stop ice dams, including:

 In cold-weather climates, leaves will fall in autumn.
 Some will land in your gutters.
 These leaves are very likely to cause a clog.
 If not, they will still decrease the speed of water draining out of your downspouts.
 Both problems will encourage ice dams in the winter.
 It’s much easier to clean the gutters out before winter than to try to melt an ice dam after it has formed.

 Most homeowners in areas that experience snowfall clean their gutters before spring to ensure their gutter system can handle the heavy rains it will experience over the next few weeks.
 In fact, for those in warm-weather climates, it is recommended to clean your gutters before hurricane season so the gutter system has the best chance to handle the extreme weather.
 Of course, you’ll also want to clean them afterwards to remove any debris the high winds carry into the gutters.

 In spring, dirty gutters may develop mold or host bug and animal life through the summer.
 Water may even back up from the gutters onto the roof, potentially causing a leak or rotting the wooden fascia behind the gutters.